All Episodes

 What's next, Greg Jarrett?

-Well, I think uh Durham is the next ball to drop, and I think he's looking at uh several areas, the line to the Pfizer court, uh the uh malevolence and lawlessness in the Flynn case, and finally the overall handling by the FBI and the special counsel of the Trump-Russia collusion investigation.
+Well, I think Durham is the next ball to drop, and I think he's looking at several areas: the line to the FISA court, the malevolence and lawlessness in the Flynn case, and finally, the overall handling by the FBI and the special counsel of the Trump-Russia collusion investigation.

-So I think in play are things like uh perjury, obstruction of justice, fraud, conspiracy to commit fraud, deprivation of rights under color of law.
+So I think in play are things like perjury, obstruction of justice, fraud, conspiracy to commit fraud, deprivation of rights under colour of law.

-That means people are using their powerful government positions to deprive people of their constitutional rights, people like Carter Page and indeed people like uh Donald Trump.
+That means people are using their powerful government positions to deprive people of their constitutional rights, people like Carter Page, and indeed people like Donald Trump.

 Amazing work, both of you.